diya-iyer/convomoodlight/README.md

 npm install
 ```

-Put your Assembly AI API key in the config file.
+Add your Assembly AI API key to the .env file.

 Start the server
 ```bash